maggo/blinkblink/readme.md

 ## How do the gifs look like?

 Just 8x8 gifs with either black (#000000) or 0 alpha background.
 Then just draw with any color you like.
 Add frames as you please!
+See foo.gif for an example.

 ## Debian/Ubuntu not working?